-This guideline will help you respond to and resolve privacy complaints in a way that may mean the difference between a complaint that is successfully resolved, or a complaint that is escalated to the Office of the Information Commissioner (OIC) or onto the Queensland Civil and Administrative Tribunal (QCAT).
+This guideline will help you respond to and resolve privacy complaints in a way that may mean the difference between successfully resolving the complaint and it being escalated to the Office of the Information Commissioner (OIC) or onto the Queensland Civil and Administrative Tribunal (QCAT).

-This may avoid unnecessary escalation of a complaint to an external complaints agency or a Ministerial Office.
+This may avoid unnecessary escalation to an external complaints agency or a Ministerial Office.

-It is unlikely that the initial complaint will contain all the information you need to decide how it should be dealt with.
-Talking with a complainant gives them a chance to tell their story and to know that they have been listened to.
-Asking questions or summarising your understanding of the issue back to the complainant will help ensure you are fully across their position.
+It is unlikely that the initial complaint will contain all the information you need to decide how to deal with it.
+Talking with the complainant gives them a chance to tell their story and know that they have been listened to.
+Asking questions and/or summarising the issues back to the complainant will help ensure you are fully across their position.
 This will assist in understanding the complainant’s interests and how best to resolve their complaint, and will help prevent misunderstandings.

-A practical way of managing difficult or challenging behaviour, such as where the complainant is angry, or is insisting on outcomes that are unattainable, is to plan possible key responses ahead of talking with the complainant.
+A practical way of managing difficult or challenging behaviour, such as an angry complainant or one insisting on unattainable outcomes, is to plan possible key responses before talking with the complainant.

 If complainants are not kept informed about what is happening, they are likely to make negative assumptions, eg that the agency does not care about their complaint or that no one is dealing with it.
 This can tip a cooperative person into being adversarial or looking for redress in some other way, such as through escalating their complaint to a third party.

 Provide the complainant with anticipated (and realistic) timeframes of when they can expect to be updated on the progress of their complaint.
 Ensure that you follow through on what you tell the complainant, even if there is no progress to update.
 Where possible, provide an explanation for any delays.